Instagram Is Rolling Out New Changes — Here’s What You Need To Know

 Instagram Now Lets Users Follow Hashtags

-Since it’s inception, Instagram has only allowed you to follow people, brands, or businesses, so if someone wanted to explore a particular topic of interest, you were forced to search for the corresponding hashtag.
+Since it’s inception, Instagram has only allowed you to follow people, brands, or businesses, so if you wanted to explore a particular topic of interest, you were forced to search for the corresponding hashtag.
 Then came weeding through hundreds of posts in the tag, hoping to find something that caught your eye.

 As of December 12, Instagram now allows its users to follow hashtags directly, broadening the scope of content that appears in their feed, without any extra hassle.
 To use this handy new feature, all you have to to do is search for any hashtag, then click the follow button that sits underneath.
 Immediately, Instagram will start inserting the most popular post from the tag inside of your dashboard.
 Unfortunately, purposeful mistagging could mean that posts that aren’t relevant to the tag could end up in your feed.
 The upside, however, is that you will have the ability to downvote posts that have been mistagged, and over time, Instagram’s algorithm will learn your personal preferences.